| |

 First, someone can give a portion of their sourdough starter via gift or purchase.

-You can purchase my batch tested dehydrated sourdough starter here.
+You can purchase my batch tested dehydrated starter here.
 Other online retailers like Breadtopia or Cultures for Health sell sourdough starters as well!

 Living Bread Baker posts mentioned